-- UPDATE Threat to Franchise Fees & PEG: Ongoing The Protecting Community Television Act is expected to be reintroduced this month.
+- UPDATE Threat to Franchise Fees & PEG: Ongoing The Protecting Community Television Act was reintroduced in both houses of Congress on February 9.
 We will work with our colleagues around the state to get our congressional representatives back on board as co-signers. - UPDATE Charter Quality Issues: Ongoing We purchased and installed a new RF modulator that handles signals for multiple channels over IP, which solved much of the ongoing quality issues on Charter.
 The remaining issues stem from the use of an antiquated technology on an aging and nearly unsupported copper institutional network.
-Channels on AT&T, our OTT apps, and our website are unaffected. - New Studio Lighting Control Console: Installed After determining that there are no longer parts to repair the console purchased in 2013, we purchased and installed a new console to keep the studio operational. - Alliance for Community Media West: Joined Board & Serving On Conference Cmte.
-I joined the board of directors in July and am heading up the A/V subcommittee for the conference to be held in Santa Barbara from February 22-24.
+Channels on AT&T, our OTT apps, and our website are unaffected. - New Studio Lighting Control Console: Installed After determining that there are no longer parts to repair the console purchased in 2013, we purchased and installed a new console to keep the studio operational. - Alliance for Community Media West: Joined Board & Served On Conference Cmte.
+I joined the board of directors in July and headed up the A/V subcommittee for the conference that was held in Santa Barbara from February 22-24.
 Details can be found at acmwest.org.
-Since we have a couple large productions on those days, I will be the sole attendee from our staff.
-We are also a finalist for five WAVE Awards. - PEG Request: To Be Determined As a reminder, we intend to request PEG funds in the next few months to replace the previously-sold 1980 production truck and 2003 cargo van with a new multipurpose vehicle.
-While plans are being formulated, the channel managers will meet to discuss additional needs before bringing a formal request to the Board. - Summer & Winter Hiatus Maintenance: Completed We were closed to the public for studio productions and editing during the latter parts of June and December.
+Since we had a couple large productions on those days, I was the sole attendee from our staff.
+Despite the rainy and windy weather, we had a great turnout with speakers from all over the country tackling topics that are shaping the future of our industry including journalism programs, financial diversification, accessibility, and legal issues.
+I also talked with fifteen vendors, toured the facilities at Santa Barbara City Hall and TV Santa Barbara, and accepted our two WAVE Awards as previously mentioned. - Summer & Winter Hiatus Maintenance: Completed We were closed to the public for studio productions and editing during the latter parts of June and December.
 Typically we use this time to perform routine maintenance and take care of any outstanding repairs.
 Tasks included a thorough cleaning of our storage areas and resetting studio configurations. - Fiber Issue Sept 8: Completed Sometime between 8:30 and 8:50 on 9/8, we lost our fiber connection with City Hall so all 3 channels were frozen on Charter, as well as the KPAS feed on cityofpasadena.net.
 City Dept. of IT (DoIT) staff determined that a cable in another building had been unintentionally damaged by a third party.
 The damaged portion of the cable was removed and the fiber was then rerouted and fused together in an effort to make this scenario less likely in the future.
+We are also working with DoIT staff on an upgrade to the building with new fiber that provides a faster connection, more capacity, and a more direct route to City Hall that is less susceptible to interference.
+We expect construction on that to begin March 10.
 Channels on AT&T, our OTT apps, and our website are unaffected.